Yajur, Haifa: Ottoman era

 In 1799, it was noted on the map that Pierre Jacotin compiled that year, though it was misnamed as Beled el Charq (=Balad al-Sheikh).

 In 1872, the Ottoman authorities sold land in Yajur to two Lebanese businessmen, Sursock and Salim al-Khuri.

 In 1875, Victor Guérin found the village to have about 200 inhabitants, and that it was surrounded by fig and olive trees.

 A population list from about 1887 showed that Yajur had about 150 inhabitants; all Muslims.

 In the early twentieth century the village, named El-Yadschur, was noted with 153 inhabitants.
 The village had a mosque.
 It was also noted that the villagers no longer owned their land, as it was owned by a selim el-churi, who planned to start silk production in the village.

 British Mandate era

 In the 1922 census of Palestine Yajur had a population of 202; all Muslims, while in the 1931 census it was counted with Nesher; together they had 1,449 inhabitants; 554 Muslim, 26 Christians and 858 Jews, in addition to 11 with no religion, in a total of 291 houses.

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 The Lebanese landowners sold land in Yajur to the Zionists, who in turn established the kibbutz of Yagur in 1922 on what had traditionally been village land.

 The village population in the 1945 statistics was 610; 560 Muslims and 50 Christians, with a total of 2,720 dunams of land.
-Of this, Arabs used 57 dunums of land for plantations and irrigable land, 261 for cereals, while 18 dunams were classified as built-up land.
+Of this, Arabs owned 344 dunams (13 percent), and used 57 dunums of land for plantations and irrigable land, 261 for cereals, while 18 dunams were classified as built-up land.
+Meanwhile, 486 dunams of land (18 percent) were owned by Jews, while 1,785 dunams (66 percent) were classified as public (i.e. un-cultivatable) land.